 Dot Peen Marking uses a stylus that rapidly actuates to indent a series of dots on to the surface of a material.

-This method is also known as dot marking, stylus pin marking and micro percussion marking.
+The dot peen marking method is also known as dot marking, indenting, stylus pin marking and micro percussion marking.
 The stylus is programmed to move around the surface in x and y directions, resulting in a succession of dots that create digits, text, logos and 2D Data Matrix codes.

 Dot peen marking provides fast, accurate, low-stress marking and can mark through coatings or film on the material surface.